shubhamk2323/Early-Prediction-of-Sepsis-from-Clinical-Data/README.md

 ## 📁 Repository Structure

-* `Sepsyd_Model_Pipeline.ipynb`: The main End-to-End training pipeline.
+* `Sepsis_Model_Pipeline.ipynb`: The main End-to-End training pipeline.
 It handles loading the massive dataset, applying the complex temporal feature engineering, training the XGBoost model, and outputting the final metrics.
 * **Note on Data:** The `combined_sepsis_data.csv` is required to run the notebook but is not uploaded due to GitHub size limits.
 Please follow the instructions below to download and prepare the data.

 ## ⚙️ How to Run